mj-e-boc/Hello-Microverse-/README.md

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need: node.js , visual studio code

 ### Setup

-Clone this repository to your desired folder:
+Clone this repository to your desired folder then drag the folder to visual studio code and open the index.html file using a live server

 ### Install

-Install this project with:
+Install this project with visual studio code

-### Usage

-To run the project, execute the following command:

-### Run tests

-To run tests, run the following command:

 ### Deployment